Skip to content

 Triage patterns

-1. New account → admin group within minutes: 4720 followed by 4732/4728 to a privileged group within an hour, where the privileged group add was not preceded by a ticket in the change-management system.
-Pair the TargetSid from 4720 with MemberSid on 4732/4728.
+1. New account into admin group within minutes.
+4720 followed by 4732 or 4728 to a privileged group within an hour, where the privileged group add was not preceded by a ticket.
+Pair TargetSid from 4720 with MemberSid on 4732/4728.

-2. Off-hours creation: 4720 outside business hours by a SubjectUserName that isn't a service account doing automated provisioning.
+2. Off-hours creation.
+4720 outside business hours by a SubjectUserName that is not a service account running automated provisioning.

-4. Created by a recently-compromised account: 4720 where SubjectLogonId traces back to a 4624 from an unusual IP, or a 4624 LogonType 3 from a workstation that the subject doesn't normally use.
+4. Created by a recently-compromised account.
+4720 where SubjectLogonId traces back to a 4624 from an unusual IP, or a 4624 LogonType 3 from a workstation the subject does not normally use.

 title: Suspicious User Account Creation